Chronic Fatigue Syndrome (Myalgic Encephalomyelitis)

 Background

-CFS was originally termed myalgic encephalomyelitis (ME) because British clinicians noted a skeletal muscle component manifesting as chronic fatigue and an encephalitic component manifesting as cognitive difficulties.
-However, this term is inappropriate because of a lack of encephalomyelitis in laboratory and imaging studies, and myalgia is not a core symptom of the disease.[1]
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) originally was termed myalgic encephalomyelitis (ME) because British clinicians noted a skeletal muscle component manifesting as chronic fatigue and an encephalitic component manifesting as cognitive difficulties.
+However, this term is considered inaccurate by some experts because there is a lack of encephalomyelitis in laboratory and imaging studies, and myalgia is not a core symptom of the disease.[3]

-In 2015, the Institute of Medicine (IOM) proposed that the condition be renamed systemic exertion intolerance disease (SEID) to better reflect the condition's hallmark defining symptom, postexertional malaise.[2]
+The National Academy of Medicine (formerly The Institute of Medicine) proposed that the condition be called systemic exertion intolerance disease (SEID) to better reflect the condition's hallmark defining symptom, postexertional malaise.[31]

-The cause of CFS is unknown, and there are no direct tests to diagnose CFS.
-If the source of the fatigue can be explained, the patient probably does not have CFS.
+The cause of ME/CFS is unknown, and there are no direct tests to diagnose ME/CFS.
+If the source of the fatigue can be explained, the patient probably does not have ME/CFS.
 The diagnosis is one of exclusion that meets the clinical criteria below.

 Pathophysiology